mark-vong/disaster-recovery/LabGuide200.md

 ![](./screenshots/200screenshots/5.png)

-Your health check on your primary region is now failing, and traffic hitting your DNS should now be routed to your standby region.
+Your health check on your primary region is now failing, and traffic hitting your DNS should now be routed to your DR region.
 ![](./screenshots/200screenshots/300a.png)

 If you navigate to health/check traffic steering - you can see the health for the Primary region load balancer is now critical.
 If you visit the IP address of this load balancer, you will get 502 bad gateway.

-Now, enter your DNS url in your web browswer, you should see the HTML indicating you are now seeing traffic steered to your standby region.
+Now, enter your DNS url in your web browswer, you should see the HTML indicating you are now seeing traffic steered to your DR region.